 The net result is that after the upgrade, and once a minimum of TLS 1.2 is restored, the resultant environment can be used to meet your PCI compliance obligation.

-A new OVF for Deep Security 11.0 will be made available in 1H 2018 that uses TLS 1.2 for its initial communication to DSM.
+A new OVF for Deep Security 11.0 will be made available around May 2018 that uses TLS 1.2 for its initial communication to DSM.
 Shortly after 11.0 GA, we will also make available a 10.0 LTS OVF that has the same support.
 Once these updated OVF's have been made available and TLS 1.0 is not used as part of the initial connectivity to Deep Security Manager, there is no need to enable support for TLS 1.0 prior to the upgrade of the DSVA (as was necessary to work around the limitations of the 9.5 SP1 OVF).

 Detailed instructions to deploy the Deep Security Virtual Appliance in this configuration will be provided at https://help.deepsecurity.trendmicro.com/.
 Links will be provided in the readme along with each release to articles that support this deployment process.